Building Authority as a Financial Advisor

 Q: What kind of content should I publish?

-Data-driven content (research, surveys), educational content (how-to guides specific to your niche), market commentary (quarterly outlook for your niche), client success stories (anonymized case studies).
+Data-driven content (research, surveys), educational content (how-to guides specific to your niche), market commentary (quarterly outlook for your niche), client success stories (anonymised case studies).

 Significant.
-A generalist advisor might charge 1% AUM.
-Specialized advisor in high-value niche can charge 1.25-1.5%.
-Justification is deep expertise and better outcomes.
+A generalist adviser might charge 1% AUM.
+A specialised adviser in a high-value niche can charge 1.25-1.5%.
+The justification is deep expertise and better outcomes.

-Q: Should I specialize at firm level or just in my practice?
+Q: Should I specialise at firm level or just in my practice?

 Ideally firm level.
-But you can start personal brand and grow into it.
+But you can start with your personal brand and grow into it.
 Build your authority first.
-Then firm catches on.
+Then the firm catches on.

 How long does it take to build a content authority position as a financial adviser?